How GVP is Supporting our Extended Community During COVID-19: FAQs

 Our staff is working hard to maintain a robust learning model for GVP students during this time.
 We have taken the following critical steps to support the continued education of our students:

 - Distributed the following to each family: iPads equipped with all necessary software for remote learning, homework packets, new earbuds with microphones, iPad cases, chargers, and keyboards

 - Trained students on how to use technology for online learning and communication with teachers

-- Developed a online learning model, to be introduced in phases, which includes live, synchronous instruction with teachers every day
+- Developed a robust online learning model that includes live, synchronous instruction with teachers every day

 - Established daily office hours for teachers so they are readily accessible to students

 - Prioritized ongoing social and emotional learning and support during this time by ensuring our school counselor is readily accessible to all students, facilitating activities related to the development of positive coping mechanisms, and offering remote group counseling sessions and fitness sessions